-This guide will detail the each way (EW) value betting strategy.
+This is a guide to each way value betting.

-This can be a profitable technique.
-However, we are not talking risk-free here.
-You will need a mindset to accept variance and losing runs.
+Each way value bets can be profitable.
+But, this is not risk free matched betting.
+You’ll need to accept variance and losing runs.
 Good bankroll management and discipline are key.

-An EW bet is where your stake splits in to two equal parts:
+An each way bet splits your stake into two equal parts: